LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 Any pack dependencies are also checked and installed or updated if necessary.
 Packs becomes available for loading immediately after successful installation (no restarting of the Logtalk session is required).
 Other install predicates are available to disambiguate between registries and to install a specific pack version.
-The ``packs::installed/0`` predicate can be used to list all installed packs.

-To update a pack, use the ``packs::update/1-2`` predicates.
+After updating the defined registries, outdated packs can be listed using the ``packs::outdated/0`` predicate.
+You can update all outdated packs by calling the ``packs::update/0`` predicate or update a single pack using the ``packs::update/1-2`` predicates.
 For example:

 ::